 About George B. Fowler

-On 14th July, 1863, George B. Fowler of Chicago, Illinois, was granted his first patent (US39222) for an adding machine.
-In 1890 Fowler received a second patent (US432266) for improved version of his device.
+On 14th July 1863, George B. Fowler of Chicago, Illinois, was granted his first patent (US39222) for an adding machine.
+In 1890 Fowler received a second patent (US432266) for an improved version of his device.

-Besides the above-mentioned patents for adders, Fowler went on to patent a variety of other devices, including a clothes and hat hook (US40923), a crusher and press (US136498), wood-splitters (US53289), a game-box for ten-pins (US107030), a wagon-jack (US113285), an eggbeater and mixer (US256310), a picture cord and hook hanger (US357312), a cane and cigar case (US368823), a hand grip tester (US344095), a clam roaster (US424875), etc.
+Besides the above-mentioned patents for adders, Fowler went on to patent a variety of other devices, including a clothes and hat hook (US40923), a crusher and press (US136498), wood splitters (US53289), a game-box for ten-pins (US107030), a wagon-jack (US113285), an eggbeater and mixer (US256310), a picture cord and hook hanger (US357312), a cane and cigar case (US368823), a hand grip tester (US344095), a clam roaster (US424875), etc.

 Fowler’s Adding Machine